phalcon/documentation/docs/support-helper.md

 `friendly(string $text, string $separator = '-', bool $lowercase = true, mixed $replace = null): string`

-Changes a text to a URL friendly one.
+Changes a text to a URL-friendly one.
 Replaces commonly known accented characters with their Latin equivalents.
 If a `replace` string or array is passed, it will also be used to replace those characters with a space.

 ```php
 <?php